LeBron James Posts Throwback Video Of Team USA Serenading Kobe Bryant On His Birthday

 Upon finishing the song, James approached Bryant and offered him the small birthday treat before shaking his hand and joining him in an embrace.

 The post generated a significant response on Instagram, receiving nearly 2 million likes in a little over an hour after being uploaded.
-In the accompanying comment thread, thousands of fans joined the three-time NBA champion in sharing their feelings about Bryant, who died tragically in a helicopter crash along with his 13-year-old daughter, Gianna, and seven others on January 26, 2020 in Calabasas, California.
+In the accompanying comments section, thousands of fans joined the three-time NBA champion in sharing their feelings about Bryant, who died tragically in a helicopter crash along with his 13-year-old daughter, Gianna, and seven others on January 26, in Calabasas, California.

 “Rest in Peace to the GOAT and his beautiful daughter,” wrote one fan.
-“Still can’t believe he’s gone.”

 “KOBE LIVES FOREVER,” exclaimed another commenter.